Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('Get a high-level summary') and resources ('all epics and their story counts broken down by status').
-It distinguishes from siblings like 'list_stories' by focusing on aggregated summaries rather than detailed listings, making the purpose explicit and differentiated.
+The description clearly states the specific action ('Get a high-level summary') and resource ('all epics and their story counts broken down by status'), distinguishing it from siblings like 'list_stories' or 'get_story' by focusing on aggregated summary data rather than individual items or lists.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.